Durga Puja: Relation to harvest

-Durga Puja is, in part, a post-monsoon harvest festival observed on the same days in the Shaktism tradition of Hinduism as those in its other traditions.
-The practice of including a bundle of nine different plants, called navapatrika, (Note: These nine plants specifically are: kadali (plantain), mana (broad-leaved plant), kacvi (black-stemmed plant), haridra (turmeric), jayanti (barley), sriphala (wood-apple branch with two fruit), dadimah (pomegranate), asoka (red-flowering shade tree), dhanya (rice paddy)) as a symbolism of Durga, is a testament practice to its agricultural importance.
-Many people think Nabapatrika is just a banana tree wrapped like a bride, often called “Kolabou”.
-In reality, it is a sacred combination of nine plants, each representing a form of divine energy and cosmic force.
-The typically selected plants include not only representative important crops, but also non-crops.
-This probably signifies the Hindu belief that the goddess is "not merely the power inherent in the growth of crops but the power inherent in all vegetation".
+While ethnographic accounts frequently highlight seasonal and post-monsoon associations, canonical Shakta ritual manuals and Puranas—such as the Kalika Purana and Raghunandana's Durgapujatattva—frame vegetation rites within the doctrine of divine immanence.
+Central to this is the Navapatrika (nine plants), often colloquially misidentified as Kola Bou (banana bride).
+Rather than representing a folk harvest deity, the bundle comprises nine specific botanical species—banana, turmeric, wood apple, pomegranate, Ashoka, arum, colacassia, barley/rice, and manaka—each consecrated as an embodiment of one of the nine forms of the goddess (including Brahmani, Kalika, Durga, and Chamunda).

 The festival is a social and public event in the eastern and northeastern states of India, where it dominates religious and socio-cultural life, with temporary pandals built at community squares, roadside shrines, and temples.
 The festival is also observed by some Shakta Hindus as a private home-based festival.

 Before Durga puja there is Paata Puja, the ritual of making an idol on the day of the Rath Yatra, usually around July.
 'Paata' is the wooden frame that forms the base for the idols.